adamclark2/CoffeeShop-POS/README.md

 This is a markdown file, you can view it in a markdown editor or on github. https://github.com/adamclark2/CoffeeShop-POS

-> The github repo is private and I will make it public on friday.
+> The github repo is private and I will make it public on friday (Nov 16th 2018).
 If the link doesn't work that's probably why.

 # Environment Setup
 This codebase used `c#` in the `dotnet core` enviroment.
 If you use a different dotnet environment